AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- FILES -->
 ## Documentation, Data & Support Files

+The complete workshop documentation is split into 5 parts:

+[Part 1][Creating-a-modern-data-lakehouse-series-part-1]

-The complete workshop, with all the necessary files can be found in a zip file [here][Creating-a-modern-data-lakehouse-zip].
+The necessary data and support files used for the workshop can be found in a zip file [here][Creating-a-modern-data-lakehouse-zip].

 Download and unzip the file on your local computer.